 This article provides information on the educational and licensing required to practice as an automotive mechanic or repair technician.
 There are high school and associate's degree programs available, but learning often occurs on the job.
 Keep reading if servicing motor vehicles sounds like an exciting career prospect.

 Automotive mechanics are trained to service and repair cars and small trucks.
-Aspiring mechanics may start training for the trade during high school; if relevant high school classes aren't available, students may look to postsecondary education programs to learn the necessary skills.
-Certification, though voluntary, is standard in this field.
+Aspiring mechanics may start training for the trade during high school; if relevant high school classes aren't available, students may look to post-secondary education programs to learn the necessary skills.
+Certification, although voluntary, is standard in this field.

 |Certification Options||National Institute for Automotive Service Excellence certification is standard|